LeonardPoissant/TextEditor/README.md

 ```

-##FAQ
+---

+## FAQ

+### What is to come ?

+In futur iterations, I will be implementing a BE and adding more editing options.

-Is Littera-Clip mobile friendly ?
+### Is Littera-Clip mobile friendly ?

 Although meant for desktop use first, it is possible to use it on mobile devices.
-As per the draft.js documentation, the framework is not yet fully supported on mobile, but the architects behind it are working torwards making that a reality.
+As per the draft.js documentation, the framework is not yet fully supported on mobile, but the developers behind it are working torwards making that a reality.

-Can I contribute to this project ?

-Of course.